 This condition is a serious emergency and needs rapid treatment.
 If you or someone else may be having this type of reaction you need to call for an ambulance immediately.

 To find out what might affect the amount of compensation you get for a food allergy reaction, read on.

 The law is clear in that those selling and serving the food must warn customers if any of the foods which may trigger a food allergy listed above are contained in their food, or prepared in the same area.
 This applies whether or not the customer has informed them that they have a particular food allergy, such as a cereal allergy.
 Whether or not a customer informs the restaurant or staff about an allergy does not affect their ability to make a personal injury claim.

 If the diner is allergic to an ingredient that the restaurant does not have to provide a warning about, then it is the responsibility of the customer to make this allergy known before ordering and eating any food.

-A common question we’re asked is “can I claim compensation for a food allergic reaction?”.
+A common question we’re asked is “can I claim compensation for a food allergic reaction or food poisoning?”.
 If you have been made ill because of an allergic reaction in the past three years, and if someone else caused it, you might be able to make a claim.
 In order for your solicitor or lawyer to make your claim, you need to demonstrate the following;

 - That the food did contain a known allergic ingredient, such as those which can cause a gluten allergy.